agent0lab/search-service/README.md

 # Agent0 Semantic Search Service

 Standalone semantic search service for ERC-8004 agents using Cloudflare Workers, Venice AI embeddings, and Pinecone vector storage.
-This service implements the [Universal Agent Semantic Search API Standard v1.0](./docs/AG0_SEMANTIC_SEARCH_STANDARD.md), enabling hot-swappable providers and standardized client interfaces.
+This service exposes a **v1 search service schema** (request/response shapes and error format) that clients can integrate with.

 The service also includes a [public-facing dashboard](./agent-search-dashboard/README.md) for searching and exploring agents, with an admin section for monitoring and managing the service.